 While healthcare associations and government entities continue to discuss streamlining prior authorizations, it seems clear that the process itself will remain in place as a way for insurance payers to control care.
 Meeting the challenge seems a more prudent and proactive response instead of waiting for change to occur.

-Contact Infinx to schedule a demo about the efficiencies gained through using an automated prior authorization solution for your PT or OT practice.
+Contact Infinx to request a demo about the efficiencies gained through using an automated prior authorization solution for your PT or OT practice.